The A Major Triad: A Complete Music Theory Guide

 How to play A major 2nd inversion on Piano

-On the piano we can play the 2nd inversion of an A Major triad by starting on a E natural.
+On the piano we can play the 2nd inversion of an A Major chord by starting on a E natural.
 They play the A above and the C# above this.

 A major triad 2nd inverison piano diagram